thewhyse/dev.thewhyse.com/wp-content/plugins/bp-better-messages/readme.txt

 1. Files attachments

 == Changelog ==

+= 2.1.23 =
+* Minor animation improvement on page load when there is no enough space to show side column
+* Added option to replace messages content with "This message was deleted" label instead of complete message deletion
+* Added option to delete user messages when user account is deleted from website
+* Other bugfixes and improvements

 = 2.1.22 =
 * Tuned edited messages indication icon to show correctly when date is shown at the start of messages stack